 Since 2011, Bay Nature Institute has been honoring remarkable local conservation and nature leaders and activists at our annual Local Hero Awards.
-We recognize these heroes and their organizations in the magazine, online, in social media and at an in-person celebration.
-We are now seeking nominations for our 2023 in-person community celebration, which will take place in early Spring.
+We recognize these heroes and their organizations in the magazine, online, in social media and at an in-person celebration, which will take place in early Spring.

 - Community Hero Award – This award celebrates an individual whose grassroots activities have had a transformative impact on his or her community—which can be defined broadly or narrowly—and the natural world of the Bay Area.

 - Environmental Educator Award – This award recognizes the achievements of an individual who has made significant contributions to public understanding and awareness of the natural history and ecology of the San Francisco Bay Area, through research, teaching, field trips, journalism, and/or other media.